Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 Getting to Ipoh

-By Bus (Most Economical): Direct buses from Golden Mile Complex or other Singapore terminals take 8-12 hours depending on border crossing times.
-StarMart Express, Sri Maju, and Super Nice Express operate this route, with tickets from SGD 30-40.
-Buses are comfortable with reclining seats and air-conditioning (bring a jumper—it gets cold).
-You’ll stop at both Singapore and Malaysian checkpoints for immigration.
-Pro tip: Avoid peak travel times (Friday evenings, holiday weekends) to reduce border delays.
+• Bus (most economical): Direct buses from Golden Mile Complex take 8-12 hours depending on border times (SGD 30-40).
+StarMart Express, Sri Maju, and Super Nice Express operate this route.
+Buses are comfortable with reclining seats and air-conditioning.
+Avoid Friday evenings and holiday weekends to reduce border delays.

-From Kuala Lumpur: Train from KL Sentral takes 2.5-3 hours, costs under $10 USD.
+From Kuala Lumpur: Train from KL Sentral takes 2.5-3 hours, costs under USD 10.
 It’s comfortable, runs frequently, and drops you right in town.
-Book through

-From Penang: Ferry to Butterworth, then bus or train (1.45 hours).
-[12Go Asia] handles bookings easily.
+From Penang: Ferry to Butterworth, then bus or train (1 hour 45 minutes).

 From Cameron Highlands: Buses run regularly (3 hours).